 Lots of companies encourage staff to participate in charitable events and fundraising, so ask your company if they are willing to include something about you on the company website or the intranet or company newsletter.
 Some companies offer a donation-matching scheme, where they will match the amount of money an employee raises.
 How high can you raise the bar?

 Print out our poster, place your details in the white box and stick the poster to the staff room fridge or pin board!
 Use the poster to ask people to visit your personal fundraising page and support you.
-Download to come.
+Download here.

 Consider changing your email signature to add a line at the bottom which includes the web address of your personal fundraising page.
-Include the Official Eureka Climb email signature which will be available shortly.
+Include the Official Eureka Climb email signature available here.

 Start a competition within your team to see who can raise the most money.
 Perhaps you could fine your team members if they don't turn up to your training sessions with all fines raised donated to your fundraising tally.